pshihn/shihn.ca/posts/2019/basic-rasterization.md

 ## Polygons

 Now that we have tackled lines, drawing polygons is easy.
-A polygon is essentially connecting each vertex with a line
+A polygon is essentially connecting adjoining vertices with a line.

 <draw-polygon-canvas></draw-polygon-canvas>

 ## Filling a Polygon

-One of the simplest ways to fill a polygon is by using a *Scan-Line Filling Algorithm*.
+One of the simplest ways to fill a polygon is by using the *Scan-Line Filling Algorithm*.
 The idea is to scan the shape using horizontal lines (scanlines).
+The scanlines go from top of the polygon to the bottom.
 For each scanline, we determine at what points does the scanline intersect with the polygon.
 We arrange these intersecting points from left to right.

 <figure>
   <img loading="lazy" width="445" height="255" src="/stuff/posts/rasterization/scanline.png" alt="Polygon scanline">
 </figure>

-As we go from one point to another, we switch from *filling* mode to *not-filling* mode.
-And toggle between the states as we encounter each intersection point on the scan line.
+As we go from one point to another, we switch from *filling* mode to *non-filling* mode; and toggle between the states as we encounter each intersection point on the scan line.

 <draw-polygon-canvas fill></draw-polygon-canvas>